outintech/nbjc-app/README.md

 - Get the database up and running: `rake db:create`

 - Get the schema setup: `rake db:migrate`
+> Note: if you make a change in a migration file that has not been committed and do not see the change reflected in the schema run `rake db:rollback` and rerun the migration.

 - Start the app: `rails s`